Carillion expects slowdown in government work ahead of UK election

 The company said it expects 2014 revenue to be similar to last year's, having previously predicted income growth.

-Market conditions remain challenging despite securing 4.6 billion pounds of new contracts in the first half of the year, it said, adding that its medium-term outlook is positive.
+Market conditions remain challenging despite securing 4.6 billion pounds ($7.22 billion) of new contracts in the first half of the year, it said, adding that its medium-term outlook is positive.

 "There is no change to our outlook, so we will grow our revenue next year on the back of work that we have won last year and this year.
 Our ambition is to hold the margin at the level that it has been for the last two years, which is a strong margin for our sector," Howson said.